Damaging your side-view mirror or knocking it off is one of those annoying things in your life as a driver — on par with a cracked windshield.

 Go to the dealership or an independent garage and you’ll likely get a quote for $200 to $300 for the parts and labor to replace a side-view mirror.

-But this is one fix that’s so easy to do yourself once you get the replacement part, as you’ll see in the video below.
+But this is one fix that’s so easy to do yourself once you get the replacement part, as you can see in the video above.

 Whatever you do, never file an insurance claim for a broken side-view mirror or a cracked windshield!
 The insurer may surcharge you for a number of years or eliminate discounts you would otherwise qualify for.